isabella232/nodejs-verificationcallback-tutorial/readme.md

 });
 ```

 The code above doesn't do anything fancy, just pushes a new number in to the array.
-We will use this in the webhook endpoint next.
+I will use this in the web-hook endpoint next.

-### Responding to webhook events
+### Responding to web-hook events
-Sinch posts every event to the same endpoint, so the first task is to detemine if the event is a Request or Result event.
+Sinch posts every event to the same endpoint, so the first task is to determine if the event is a Request or Result event.
 The requestEvent is triggered when someone starts a verification, the result event is triggered every time someone tries to verify a code.

 ```javascript